 - Technical debt is increased as is the risk of unexploded timebomb bugs going off in production.
 They result in substantial costs to the business such as disruption of customer service, loss of revenue and the reputation loss from the perception of being a provider of unreliable software services.

-Software Failure Replay enables developers to record a failing process, down to instruction level, in both development or production.
+Time travel debugging enables developers to record a failing process, down to instruction level, in either development, test or production.
 Traditional methods of debugging rely on being able to reproduce failures and guesswork when trying to figure out the root cause.

-LiveRecorder is the leading Software Failure Replay platform because it simply records what actually happened.
-The recording represents a carbon copy of what occurred - no reproducibility time needed.
+LiveRecorder is the leading time travel debugging platform for C/C++ and Java.
+It simply records what actually happened; the recording represents a carbon copy of what occurred - no reproducibility time needed.